 Who sells sunscreen?
 Who gets licensed by the Cancer Council to put their logo on products?

-The scale originally goes to 10.
+The UV scale originally goes to 10.
 Then suddenly Australia — conveniently one of the most heavily marketed sun-safety countries on earth — needs it extended to 16.
 More fear.
 More product.
 More compliance.

 The Year 2000.
 Sydney.
 The Olympics.